 General disclosures

-In a materiality assessment conducted in the 2024 reporting year, the Porsche AG Group identified the topics that are highly relevant to a broad stakeholder group.
-The reporting on these material topics in the non-financial statement 2024 is based on the European requirements of the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).
-It is part of the management report in the combined Annual and Sustainability Report.
+In a materiality assessment conducted in 2024, which was revised and validated in the reporting year, the Porsche AG Group identified the topics that are highly relevant to a broad stakeholder group.
+The reporting on these material topics in the non-financial statement 2025 is based on the European requirements of the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).
+It is part of the Combined Management Report in the Annual and Sustainability Report 2025.

-The seperate ESG Addendum 2024 contains further supplementary content relating to the fundamental and material information in the non-financial report 2024.
+The separate ESG Addendum 2025 contains further supplementary content relating to the fundamental and material information in the non-financial statement 2025.

-Mobility, and therefore the automotive industry, plays a key role in the transformation of business toward sustainability and the related fight against climate change.
-The Porsche AG Group is committed to actively shaping the future of mobility while taking the environment and society into account.
-This includes the development of vehicles and other products and services in line with sustainability criteria and the company’s self-image as a progressive, socially committed employer and reliable business partner.
+In pursuing its corporate objectives, the Porsche AG Group is committed to actively shaping the future of mobility while taking the environment and society into account and reducing the impact of its activities on people and the environment.
+This includes the development, production and sale of vehicles and other products and services in line with sustainability criteria and the company’s self-image as a progressive, socially committed employer and reliable business partner.
 Beside the company’s own vehicle production, the upstream and downstream value chain are considered as well.

 Key challenges for the Porsche AG Group are summarized in six strategy fields within the “Sustainability” cross-functional strategy of the Strategy 2030 Plus.
 These fields are allocated to the ESG areas and assigned targets, metrics and actions.